 Got questions about becoming an organ donor?
 Get answers here.

 Nearly 1,000 Kentuckians are currently waiting for a life-saving organ donation.
-In honor of National Donate Life Month, take some time this April to think about becoming an organ donor.
+In honor of National Donate Life Month, take some time today to think about becoming an organ donor.

 If you’re interested in becoming an organ donor, but not sure exactly what it entails, check out our frequently asked questions below.

 How many people are waiting for an organ transplant?